 Why not taste the success of American winemaking and debate the subtleties of wine from these top regions?!

 The Great American Wine Tasting Debate

 These 4 wine regions dominate the American wine scene.
 Taste, compare, debate and appreciate our American wine heritage with any of these 4 different tastings.

 Affiliate links are included for your convenience.
 If you click on a link and make a purchase, I’ll earn a small amount.
 Your cost is the same with or without the link.
 Enjoy!

 Tasting 1: Regional Best Wine Tasting Debate

 Each of the 4 regions has unique soil and growing environments that are well-suited for a particular type of wine grape.
-Taste the top wine types from each region: Dry Riesling from New York (Finger Lakes region), Chardonnay from Washington (Columbia Valley), Pinot Noir from Oregon (Willamette Valley), and Cabernet Sauvignon from California (Napa Valley).
+Taste the top wine styles from each region: Riesling (Finger Lakes, NY), Chardonnay (Columbia Valley, WA), Pinot Noir (Willamette Valley, OR), Cabernet Sauvignon (Napa Valley, CA).

 Tasting 2: Chardonnay Tasting Debate